-So several things stand out in that passage.
-One is that Jesus says, “When you fast,” not “If you fast.”
-That is what I mean when I say it seems that he expects that his followers will be fasting.
-But even more clear in this passage is that Jesus insisted that our fasting not be for the sake of impressing other people.
+Even more clear in this passage is that Jesus insisted that our fasting not be for the sake of impressing other people.
 In fact, we should go out of our way, he says, as much as possible — washing our face, combing our hair — to keep other people from knowing that we are fasting.
-And that gives fasting for Christians a radically Godward focus.
-And in that sense fasting is a great test and confirmation that God is real to us, since in many situations God is the only person who knows you’re fasting.
-And the discipline can’t impress anybody, and all it can do is test whether you and God are really having a transaction here.
+That gives fasting for Christians a radically Godward focus, and in that sense fasting is a great test and confirmation that God is real to us, since in many situations God is the only person who knows you’re fasting.
+The discipline can’t impress anybody, and all it can do is test whether you and God are really having a transaction here.

 Another important passage for the meaning of Christian fasting is Matthew 9:14–17.
-Jesus compares the old pre-Christian fasting to old wineskins and the fasting that his disciples will be doing as new wine that won’t fit into the old wineskins.
+Jesus compares the old, pre-Christian fasting to old wineskins and the fasting that his disciples will be doing as new wine that won’t fit into the old wineskins.
 It blows them up.
-In other words, there is something new about Christian fasting that sets it apart from the Old Testament fasting.
+In other words, there is something new about Christian fasting that sets it apart from Old Testament fasting.
 They are not the same thing.
-So here is what he says:
+Here is what he says:

 Then the disciples of John came to him [Jesus], saying, “Why do we and the Pharisees fast, but your disciples do not fast?”
 And Jesus said to them, “Can the wedding guests mourn as long as the bridegroom is with them?
 The days will come when the bridegroom is taken away from them, and then they will fast.
 No one puts a piece of unshrunk cloth on an old garment, for the patch tears away from the garment, and a worse tear is made.
 Neither is new wine put into old wineskins.
 If it is, the skins burst and the wine is spilled and the skins are destroyed.
 But new wine is put into fresh wineskins, and so both are preserved.”